New Patient Referrals & obtaining Appointments

 We ask that you read the information provided in this section of the website and follow the appropriate links for more details.

-The use of email for essential communications, online information, and request forms will be an ongoing feature of your engagement with the reception and administrative team at Prosper Paediatrics.
+The use of email for essential communications, online information, and request forms will be an ongoing feature of your engagement with your provider and their reception team at Prosper Paediatrics.
 This approach allows us to provide excellent services on behalf of the associated doctors, cost-effectively, efficiently, accurately, and consistently.
 Together with the referral requirements, it helps providers keep their books open and care for as many children as possible.

 New Patient Referrals- information for families

-• Most specialists’ books are open, but not all referrals can be accepted.
+Most specialists’ books are open, but not all referrals can be accepted; wait times vary.

 These specialists have cancellation lists and may bring forward appointments where possible, provided their private practice continues.
 Priority is given to referrals triaged as more urgent.